-The list below represents the type of different organisations which are likely to have an
+The list below represents the type of different organisations which are likely to have an interest in the Local Plan process, and is not meant to be exhaustive.

 The Council has created a contacts database which includes local groups and organisations in the categories below.
-However, the Council is dependent on up-to-date information being provided by these local groups and organisations in order to effectively contact them.
+However, the Council is dependent on upto-date information being provided by these local groups and organisations in order to effectively contact them.
 The Council is keen to hear from other organisations that wish to be involved in the plan-making process, and will be happy to add local groups and organisations to its Local Plan contacts database on request.